About Jeff

 Q & A

-In his debut novel, Battery Revolution, Jeff Pierson shows how a creative story about two companies struggling to contain a rogue AI on the power grid can become a must-read for students, company teams, and self-learners of all ages.
+In his debut novel, Battery Revolution, Jeff Pierson shows us how a creative story about two technology companies struggling to control rogue AI on the power grid serves as a unique educational resource for students, company teams, and self-learners of all ages.

 Q: What caused you to write this book?